NuLink-network/docs/product/worker_running.md

 # NuLink Worker Initialization and Running

-If you install your Worker node via Docker, you can initialize and run it following this [instruction](https://docs.nulink.org/products/nulink_worker/worker_running#Run-Node-via-Docker).
-And if you install your Worker node via local installation, please read [local operation](https://docs.nulink.org/products/nulink_worker/worker_running#Run-Node-via-Local-Installtion)
+If you install your Worker node via Docker, you can initialize and run it  by following instruction.
+And if you install your Worker node via local installation, please read local operation part.

 ## Run Node via Docker (Recommended)